kconnour/pyRT_DISORT/docs_source/rst/for-users/installation.rst

 .. note::
    The installation and unit tests are run using Python 3.10 and 3.11 on Ubuntu 20.04, Ubuntu 22.04, MacOS 11, MacOS 12, and MacOS 13.
 If these won't work for you, please raise an issue.
+Github is currently saying that this will *not* work with python3.12 due to an issue with distutils.
+I'll look into this once I muster up the motivation...

 To install pyRT_DISORT, you must have FORTRAN installed on your computer.
 Once you have that, simply clone the repo (using